Find out where to get help

 All these links open in a new window/tab.
-While we are happy to share knowledge and information with you, our Parents/Carers, it's your choice as to whether you make contact with the providers and use the services they are offering.
+While we are happy to share knowledge and information with you, it is your choice as to whether you make contact with the providers and use the services they are offering.

 Cerebral Palsy Guidance ~ was created to provide answers and assistance to parents of a child with cerebral palsy.
 Our goal is to reach as many members of the cerebral palsy community as possible, building up a network of support, as well as providing necessary assistance.